22 April 2014 at 5.15pm | 2 Comments

 McVicar’s production retains the sense of spectacle that was a part of the opera’s initial success, employing specific references to the forms and technologies of the time – the flashing lights of the Cabaret d’Enfer, the grotesque Giselle-like Walpurgisnacht ballet.
 But more importantly, he introduces a troubling undercurrent that compels us to question the moral assumptions of Gounod’s time – for example, that the abhorrent abuse Marguerite suffers could be considered straightfoward entertainment.

 McVicar’s production of Faust is an example of how a director’s vision can diverge from the composer’s intentions while remaining true to the spirit of the work.
-Follow the next in our series to explore why Jonathan Kent’s production of Tosca follows Verdi’s original setting in Rome, 1800.
+Follow the next in our series to explore why Jonathan Kent’s production of Tosca follows Puccini’s original setting in Rome, 1800.